Microsoft/azure-docs.cs-cz/articles/cognitive-services/bing-visual-search/quickstarts/csharp.md

     }
     ```

-## <a name="build-the-form-data"></a>Data formuláře sestavení
+## <a name="build-the-form-data"></a>Build the form data

-Odešlete místní image, vytvoříte nejprve data formuláře odeslat k rozhraní API.
-Musí zahrnovat data formuláře `Content-Disposition` záhlaví, jeho `name` parametr musí být nastaven na "image" a `filename` parametr lze nastavit na libovolný řetězec.
-Obsah ve formátu obsahovat binární data bitové kopie.
-Maximální velikost, kterou můžete nahrát je 1 MB.
+To upload a local image, you first build the form data to send to the API.
+The form data must include the `Content-Disposition` header, its `name` parameter must be set to "image", and the `filename` parameter can be set to any string.
+The contents of the form contain the binary data of the image.
+The maximum image size you can upload is 1 MB.

     ```
     --boundary_1234-abcd